Contact Us Today (424) 372-3112

 Due to the collateral consequences of a criminal protective order, you should consult with a skilled criminal defense lawyer in order to challenge the issuance of the order

-Our law firm has decades of experience dealing with issues of California criminal protective orders.
-It should be noted a CPO hearing could occur during the pretrial phase of a domestic violence case.
+Our law firm has decades of experience handling California criminal protective orders.
+A CPO hearing could occur during the pretrial phase of a domestic violence case.

-For additional information or help with your CPO issue, call our Los Angeles criminal defense lawyers to review the details of your situation.
-Contact us at 424-372-3112.
+For additional information or help with your CPO issue, call our Los Angeles criminal defense lawyers at 424-372-3112 to discuss the details of your situation.

 About the Author